cf73/humanity/content/collections/pages/donate.md

     content:
       -
         type: text
+        text: 'We need your help to create this necessary outreach, so ' -
+        type: text
+        marks:
+          -
+            type: link
+            attrs:
+              href: 'THI is a 501(c)(3), so all donations are tax deductible in the United States..'
+              rel: null
+              target: _blank
+              title: null
-        text: 'We need your help to create this necessary outreach, so here’s our plea, personally delivered by Jacqueline (of TeamHumanity) a few weeks ago in Glastonbury, England, at the heart chakra of the planet:'
+        text: 'here’s our plea, personally delivered by Jacqueline (of TeamHumanity) a few weeks ago in Glastonbury, England, at the heart chakra of the planet:'
   -
     type: paragraph
     content: